blaster151/fp-3/docs/topology.md

 ## Registry reporters and descriptors

 `ContRegistry` records featured continuous maps under stable descriptor tags.
-The registry exposes `runContAll`, `summarizeCont`, and Markdown/JSON renderers so demos can surface the same continuity evidence that our tests assert on.
-Each registry entry stores the raw witness (including any enriched payload) so downstream tooling can inspect open-set failures or human-authored notes without re-running the check.【F:src/top/ContRegistry.ts†L1-L68】【F:src/top/ContRegistry.ts†L69-L104】
+The `createContRegistry` factory hides the registry entries inside a closure and returns methods (`register`, `runAll`, `summarize`, plus Markdown/JSON renderers) so demos can surface the same continuity evidence that our tests assert on.
+Each registry entry stores the raw witness (including any enriched payload) so downstream tooling can inspect open-set failures or human-authored notes without re-running the check.【F:src/top/ContRegistry.ts†L33-L98】

-The catalogue in `cont_packs.ts` pre-registers the continuity demos showcased in the runnable examples.
-Because every entry is constructed with `makeContinuousMap`, the registry reports inherit the enriched witnesses described above, and the tags double as human-readable descriptors for documentation and diagnostics.【F:src/top/cont_packs.ts†L1-L220】
+The catalogue in `cont_packs.ts` populates a registry instance with the continuity demos showcased in the runnable examples.
+Because every entry is constructed with `makeContinuousMap`, the registry reports inherit the enriched witnesses described above, and the tags double as human-readable descriptors for documentation and diagnostics.【F:src/top/cont_packs.ts†L19-L224】

 ## Sample spaces and limit reporters